 I think it’s safe to say that visiting Iceland is a top priority on the bucket list of most travellers.
 I mean, we’ve all seen the wonderful pictures and otherworldly videos on Facebook, haven’t we?
-We’ve heard and seen so much of this magical place but just what is there to do apart from chasing the Northern Lights?
+We’ve heard and seen so much of this magical place but just what are some of the other things to do in Iceland apart from chasing the Northern Lights?

 Well, don’t sweat on the details of your maiden trip to Iceland, we’ve got you covered.
 If you’re planning to head to Iceland anytime soon, this list is just for you because here are 20 things to do in Iceland on your very first trip.
 Enjoy!